davegiles/salt-workshop/docs/target/README.md

     True
 ```

-> If you changed your `SALT_SUBNET` environment variable, don't forget to change
-> it to match in the command above.

 If you have more than one condition, then you can use the compound targeting
 option (-C).
 In the condition, use the flags followed by `@` to specify the
 filtering.
 In following example we check if the subnet matches and also that the